RobTillaart/map2colour/README.md

 Adjusting the colour array allows one to use a "full spectrum" like the default or only interpolate between two colours.
 Note the library has several colours predefined as constant to make the colour table (and the code) more readable.
 If colours are missing please make a PullRequest (preferred) or file an issue.

+**begin()** returns false if the array of values is not in increasing order, true otherwise.
+If returned false the code might behave in unexpected ways.

 ## Interface